JordanVera/cryptoTracker/README.md

  - Front end is a JavaScript and react theme from mzworks on theme forest, the theme name is 'linecoins'
  -  Jordan Vera, built the back end of this application to allow unique user sign in.
-My GitHub is @JordanVera
+My GitHub is @JordanVera adasd